twangnh/Distilling-Object-Detectors-Shuffledet/README.md

 >models with highest mAP are reported for both baseline and distilled model

->the numbers are different from the paper as they are independent running of the algorithm and we have migrated from single GPU training to multi-gpu training with larger batch size.
+>**Note** the numbers are different from the paper as they are independent running of the algorithm and we have migrated from single GPU training to multi-gpu training with larger batch size.

 ### Test with trained model

-download the trained model at the GoogleDrive link, run
+for example, to test the 0.5x distilled model download the trained model at the corresponding GoogleDrive[https://drive.google.com/file/d/1TyU7b957pRkD5PGHgoPy6803XAK0oTK3/view?usp=sharing] link, then run

 ```
-python
+python eval_model.py --dataset KITTI --net ShuffleDet_conv1_stride1 --eval_dir xxx --image_set val --gpu 0 --checkpoint_path /path_to/model0.5x60.4/model.ckpt-33000 --run_once True --student 0.5
 ```

 ### Parameter counts
 Note for model size, tensorflow saved checkpoint contains gradients/other information, so the size is larger than it should be, we have not yet freeze the model, to check model size, run

 ```
-python src/param_count.py

 ```

 ### Flops counts
 Still to come...

+### Trouble shooting
+* if you got permission denied when eval the model, please try `chmod +x ./dataset_tool/kitti-eval/cpp/evaluate_object`, if not work, just compile the evaluate_object excutable from source, i.e., run **make** under `./dataset_tool/kitti-eval`